Canada won't be rushed into signing TPP, Trudeau insists in Vietnam

 Barton, who also chairs the Trudeau government's economic growth council, said Vietnam is an example of why Canada must be "motoring ahead" into Asia, particularly with so much uncertainty around the renegotiation of the North American Free Trade Agreement.

-"We've got to go hard on those Asian relationships," said Barton, who headed McKinsey operations in Asia and South Korea for nearly a decade.
+"We've got to go hard on those Asian relationships," said Barton, who led McKinsey operations in Asia and South Korea for nearly a decade.

 "I think we just have to have irons in many fires."